Spinach: Production

-In 2022, world production of spinach was 33 million tonnes, with China alone accounting for 93% of the total.
+In 2024, world production of spinach was 31 million tonnes, with China alone accounting for 92% of the total (table).

 Marketing and safety

 Fresh spinach is sold loose, bunched, or packaged fresh in bags.
 Fresh spinach loses much of its nutritional value with storage of more than a few days.
 Fresh spinach is packaged in air, or in nitrogen gas to extend shelf life.
 While refrigeration slows this effect to about eight days, fresh spinach loses most of its folate and carotenoid content over this period of time.
 For longer storage, it is canned, or blanched or cooked and frozen.

 Some packaged spinach is exposed to radiation to kill any harmful bacteria.
 The Food and Drug Administration approves of irradiation of spinach leaves up to an absorbed dose of 4.0 kilograys, having no or only a minor effect on nutrient content.

 Spinach may be high in cadmium contamination depending on the soil and location where the spinach is grown.

 Due to spinach's high content of vitamin K, individuals taking the anticoagulant warfarin, which acts by inhibiting vitamin K, are instructed to minimize consumption of spinach (and other dark green leafy vegetables).